MilicaBulajic/fengshui-modern/src/pages/index.en.md

       Tijana & Andrew are a great team and together they bring out the best in instilling a feel-good factor through a positive approach at looking at spaces as  places for the soul.
 Well done and good luck with your vision of feng shui!
     image: /img/test4.png
     alt: nick
+  - author: Stefan G.
+    quote: >-
+      Hi, I wish to thank you for everything you did for my office place!
+The space feels much larger and brighter and everyone who enters feels the difference.
+My work goes much better and I have more clients and income coming to me!
+    image: /img/test7.png
+    alt: stefan
 intro:
   blurbs:
     - image: /img/one.jpg